Days/Hours: Tuesday, Wednesday, and Thursday, 8 a.m. – 5 p.m.

 - Basic tools

 General Rules and Procedures

 - Food and drinks are not allowed in the Manufacturing Lab.

-- Please sign in and speak with Tim Lindner, lab manager, before entering the lab and working.
+- Please sign in and speak with Clarence Bess, lab manager, before entering the lab and working.

 - No loose-fitted clothing or jewelry is permitted in the lab.